ska-sa/spead2/doc/py-protocol.rst

 Mapping of SPEAD protocol to Python
 -----------------------------------
 * Any descriptor with a numpy header is handled by numpy.
-If the dtype contains only a single field which is non-native endian, it will be converted to native endian in-place.
-In other cases, the value retrieved from numpy will still be correct, but usage may be slow.
+The value is converted to native endian, but is otherwise left untouched.
 * Strings are expected to use ASCII encoding only.
 At present this is variably enforced, and enforcement may differ between Python 2 and 3.
 Future versions may apply stricter enforcement.
+This applies to names, descriptions, and to values passed with the `c` format code.
 * The `c` format code may only be used with length 8, and `f` may only be used with lengths 32 or 64.
 * The `0` format code is not supported.